All of our content is written by humans, not robots. Learn More

 How to Avoid Future Adware Infections

 While adware isn’t the worst cyberthreat, you certainly don’t want to welcome it with open arms.
-The best defense is a good offense.
+It’s not only annoying but can also slow down your computer.
+Sometimes, it even directs you to sites that can infect your device with more serious malware.
+So, the best defense is a good offense.

 Avoid Phishing